Frequently Asked Questions

 • Watch how decisions are made, who gets pulled in, where things pause.

-• Compare what you see with what Faros AI or your ticket data suggests.
+• Compare what you see with what Faros or your ticket data suggests.

 This helps you distinguish between “we’re slow because the queue is big” and “we’re slow because this decision always escalates to three different leaders.”